Whatcom Community College

 Issues with ctcLink or MyWCC?
 Call our Student Help Desk at 360-383-3410 for assistance.

-After you set up your ctcLink and MyWCC accounts, you'll want to get your math and English placement.
+After you set up your ctcLink and MyWCC accounts, you'll want to determine your math and English placement.

-Math Placement: If you plan to take Math at WCC (or a class with a Math requirement, like Chemistry), visit the math placement webpage.
+Math Placement: Visit the math placement webpage if you plan to take Math at WCC (or a class with a Math requirement, like Chemistry),

-The Running Start EVF form is due prior to class enrollment.
+The Running Start EVF form is required prior to class enrollment.
 Please send your signed enrollment verification form to rstart@whatcom.edu

 If you need to know which WCC classes meet your graduating requirements, see your district's equivalency guide.

-For quick questions, attend drop-in advising on Zoom (see ADVISING in the right-hand column of this page) or email your assigned advisor:
+For quick questions after you've completed New Student Advising, attend drop-in advising on Zoom (see ADVISING in the right-hand column of this page) or email your assigned advisor:

-- Student last names A-K: Allison Kaneshige AKaneshige@whatcom.edu
+- Student last names A-G: Allison Kaneshige AKaneshige@whatcom.edu

-- Student last names L-Z: Jacquelyn Ferry JFerry@whatcom.edu
+- Student last names P-Z: Jackie Ferry JFerry@whatcom.edu

-New Student Orientation is an opportunity to meet other students, learn about career pathways, and prepare for a strong start in college.
+New Student Orientation is an opportunity to meet staff and other students, learn about career pathways, and prepare for a strong start in college.

 Click here for upcoming New Student Orientation sessions!